-Accepts most frequency and pulse signals, including mV outputs from turbine flowmeters, and 2 wire proximity switch outputs.
-It also enables all four front panel switches to be remotely connected via the rear terminal strip.
+Model 425 Accepts most frequency and pulse signals, including mV outputs from turbine flowmeters, and 2 wire proximity switch outputs.
+It also enables all four front panel switches to be remotely connected via the rear connector block.

-The Model 424 has a scaled pulse output for driving remote counters, together with a flow alarm output.
+All models have a scaled pulse output for driving remote counters.

-The instrument is fully programmable, with all calculation constants set via the front panel switches and stored permanently in non-volatile memory.
+The instrument is fully programmable, with all calculation constants set via the front panel keys and stored permanently in a non-volatile memory.